tmobile/magentaA11y/design.md

 ### Given that I have delivered a design component

 - When I examine any component therein
-- Then I see
-  - The type size is no smaller than 16px
+  - The type size is no smaller than 16px Helvetica or Arial as reference
-  - Any interactive target areas are no smaller than 48x48
+  - Any interactive target areas are no smaller than 44x44
-  - The focus indication has a minimum area equal to the width of the element and 4px in height.
+    - Ex: A video play button
+  - Any interactive component has a 3:1 minimum contrast ratio against adjacent elements
+    - Ex: A button against its background
+  - Any change of state exhibits a 3:1 minimum contrast ratio
+    - Ex: A checked radio input compared to unchecked
+    - Ex: A disabled checkbox compared to defaults
-  - The focus state has a 3:1 or greater contrast ratio between the default and focused states.
+  - The focus indication has a 3:1 or greater contrast ratio between the default and focused states
-  - The focus indication has a 3:1 or greater contrast ratio against adjacent elements.
+  - The focus indication has a 3:1 or greater contrast ratio against adjacent elements
+  - The focus indication has a minimum area equal to the width of the element and 2px in height
+    - Ex: A button with a 1px focus outline meets the minimum
   - Color is not used as the sole means of conveying meaning

 ## For full experience designs